josehu07/madkv/README.md

 ![code-size](https://img.shields.io/github/languages/code-size/josehu07/madkv?color=steelblue)
 ![license](https://img.shields.io/github/license/josehu07/madkv?color=green)

 This is the distributed key-value (KV) store project template for the Distributed Systems course (CS 739) at the University of Wisconsin--Madison.
-Through a few steps over the semester, students will build MadKV, a replicated, consensus-backed, fault-tolerant, and optionally partitioned key-value store system with good performance.
+Through a few steps over the semester, students will build MadKV, a replicated, partitioned, consensus-backed, fault-tolerant, and extensible key-value store system with good performance.

-To get started, clone the repo to your development machine:
+To get started, clone the repo to your development machines:

 ```bash
 git clone https://github.com/josehu07/madkv.git